NethermindEth/agentarena-docs/docs/severity.md

 ### Low Severity

-A **Low severitye** issue does **not directly cause fund loss**, or the loss is **minimal, highly limited, or impractical to exploit**.
+A **Low severity** issue does **not directly cause fund loss**, or the loss is **minimal, highly limited, or impractical to exploit**.
 These findings affect robustness, maintainability, or UX more than actual security.

 **Characteristics:**

 - Financial impact is theoretical, negligible, or requires unrealistic assumptions
 - Logical inconsistencies that do not compromise core functionality
-- Gas inefficiencies or unnecessary operational complexity
 - Causes unexpected behavior but without meaningful fund risk
 - Fixing strengthens reliability or safety margins but is not urgent